Rent safe and private dog parks hosted by locals

 Chewing: Why does your dog chew up your belongings?

-If you’ve noticed that your dog is chewing on things they shouldn’t be, it doesn’t mean that they're being bad or trying to destroy your belongings.
-It simply means that something else is going on with them — maybe natural exploration, boredom, anxiety, or even pain — that you might need to address.
+If you’ve noticed that your dog is chewing on things they shouldn’t be, it doesn’t mean that they're being "bad" or "naughty" or intentionally trying to destroy your belongings.

 Dogs might chew because: